-Haiti faces severe political instability, widespread violence, and extreme poverty, leading to mass displacement, restricted access to essential services, frequent human rights violations, natural disasters, and health crises.
+Haiti continues to grapple with severe political instability, escalating gang violence, and deepening poverty, resulting in a multifaceted humanitarian crisis, famine, mass displacement, restricted access to essential services, frequent human rights violations, natural disasters, and health crises.

 The Kellogg Foundation kicked off a major development project in Haiti in 2023, called Pockets of Hope, pledging $30 million towards community-led education, health, economic security and other game-changing initiatives.
 Other foundations contributed tens of millions as well.